-- ii. deduct marks: or - resolve the matter in any other appropriate way. - (b) In such a case the examiner shall submit a written report to the Secretary of the Discipline Committee stating the reason for the refusal to mark, and the Secretary of the Discipline Committee shall inform the student of the reason. - (c) Any student against whom a decision is given not to mark his or her examination script may appeal to the Discipline Committee within 14 days of the date of the decision being communicated to the student. - (d) If an examiner, after consultation with the Head of Department/School or delegate, is of the opinion that a student may have engaged in dishonest or improper practice in the examination, the examiner shall refer the matter to the Proctor for investigation, and reference to the Discipline Committee if the Proctor thinks fit. - 3.
-Dishonest or improper practice in examinations, tests or other work shall be deemed to be a breach of discipline, and the Discipline Regulations shall apply to the proceedings accordingly.
-If the Discipline Committee, after giving any student such opportunity as it thinks fit to make representations, finds him or her guilty of any dishonest or improper practice in connection with examinations, tests or other work, including the bringing into an examination or test of any unauthorised material, it may impose all or any of the following penalties: - (a) expulsion from the University; - (b) suspension from enrolment in the University or in particular courses for such period as it thinks fit: - (c) denial of credit or partial credit or an X grade in any course or courses; - (d) a fine; - (e) a reprimand; - (f) unpaid community work. - Appeals against decisions made under Regulation J are governed by the Discipline Regulations, clause 6.
+- (d) If an examiner, after consultation with the Head of Department/Schoolor delegate, is of the opinion that a student may have engaged in dishonest or improper practice in the examination, the examiner shall refer the matter to the Proctor for investigation, and reference to the Discipline Committee if the Proctor thinks fit. - Dishonest or improper practice in examinations, tests or other work shall be deemed to be a breach of discipline, and the Discipline Regulations shall apply to the proceedings accordingly.

+If the Discipline Committee, after giving any student such opportunity as it thinks fit to make representations, finds him or her guilty of any dishonest or improper practice in connection with examinations, tests or other work, including the bringing into an examination or test of any unauthorised material, it may impose all or any of the following penalties:

+- (a) expulsion from the University;

+- (b) suspension from enrolment in the University or in particular courses for such period as it thinks fit;

+- (c) denial of credit or partial credit or an X grade in any course or courses;

+- (d) a fine;

+- (e) a reprimand;

+- (f) unpaid community work.

+- Appeals against decisions made under Regulation J are governed by the Discipline Regulations, clause 7.